Raghavaggarwal2/OneStack/README.md

 # One Stack

-A modern learning platform built with React and Tailwind CSS.
+A modern learning platform built with MERN Stack.
 The platform provides an intuitive interface for users to explore educational content, track their learning progress, and engage with various learning domains.

 ## Features